 Red-bellied Woodpeckers lay their eggs on the bed of wood chips left over after excavating their nest cavity.
 Nest holes are 22 to 32 centimeters deep, with a cylindrical living space of roughly 9 by 13 centimeters.

-Red-bellied Woodpecker populations increased throughout most of their range from 1966 to 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 10 million with 100 percent found in the U.S. This U.S.-Canada Stewardship species rates an 8 out of 20 on the Continental Concern Score and is not on the 2012 Watch List.
-Red-bellied Woodpeckers have extended their breeding range north over the last 100 years.
+Red-bellied Woodpecker populations increased throughout most of their range from 1966 to 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 10 million with 100% found in the U.S. The species rates an 8 out of 20 on the Continental Concern Score.
+Red-bellied Woodpecker is a U.S.-Canada Stewardship, and is not on the 2014 State of the Birds Watch List.
+These birds have extended their breeding range north over the last 100 years.
 Back to top

 Red-bellied Woodpeckers bring bright colors and entertaining action to bird feeders.
 If you live near any wooded patches, you may be able to attract them using feeders filled with suet (in winter), peanuts, and sometimes sunflower seeds.
 They’ve even been spotted drinking nectar from hummingbird feeders.
 Dead trees may encourage the birds to forage naturally or even nest in your yard, and they may feed on berry trees such as hawthorn or mountain-ash in fall or winter.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.Back to top

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.